 Shorelines are one of the richest environments on earth, but they are also among the most threatened, making them a priority for environmental stewardship and restoration.
 Since 2013, the Natural Edge Program has planted over 16,242 metres of shoreline using over 54,983 native trees, shrubs, and wildflowers.
 Regional delivery partners in Ontario, New Brunswick, Saskatchewan, and Alberta have been hard at work naturalizing residential, agricultural, and public parks (demonstration sites).

-In addition to the support and hard work of local organizations, this Natural Edge starter kit program receives generous funding support from the Love Your Lake Program in partnership with Canadian Wildlife Federation and Rogers Foundation, and the Daniel and Susan Gottlieb Foundation.
+In addition to the support and hard work of local organizations, this Natural Edge starter kit program receives generous funding support from the Love Your Lake Program in partnership with Canadian Wildlife Federation and Rogers Foundation, private donors, and the Daniel and Susan Gottlieb Foundation.
 This support is crucial in expanding the program across Ontario, and Canada in the near future.

 Visit NaturalEdge.Watersheds.ca to learn more ways to improve your shoreline health. #NaturalEdge